tamirgabgab/WebCrawling/jupyter notebook/README.md

 time <br>
 re <br>

-all the module (except mpld3) are availalbe in Google colab, use **!pip install mpld3** command for install mpld3 module (whice is for interactive results in html file)
+all the module (except mpld3, and tldextract) are availalbe in Google colab, use **!pip install mpld3** and **!pip install mpld3** commands for install mpld3 module (whice is for interactive results in html file)

 ## Results Example